bastoica/bastoica.github.io/index.md

 I am a Postdoctoral Research Associate in the <a href="https://siebelschool.illinois.edu/research/areas/systems-and-networking" target="_blank">SysNet group</a> at the University of Illinois Urbana-Champaign (UIUC) where I am furtunate to be hosted by Prof. <a href="https://siebelschool.illinois.edu/about/people/faculty/tyxu" target="_blank">Tianyin Xu</a>.

-I work at the intersection of Systems, Software Engineering, Programming Languages, and Artificial Intelligence, designing techniques that help software engineers better write, deploy, and reason about their code.
+I work at the intersection of Systems, Software Engineering, Programming Languages, and Artificial Intelligence, designing techniques to help software engineers better implement, deploy, and reason about their software.
-I build tools that combine traditional software testing and monitoring techniques with modern AI approaches.
+To this end, I build analysis tools that combine traditional software testing and monitoring techniques with modern AI approaches.

 I obtained my PhD from the University of Chicago, after spending several wonderful years in the Second City.
 I was lucky to be mentored by my rock start advisor, Prof. <a href="https://people.cs.uchicago.edu/~shanlu/" target="_blank">Shan Lu</a>, and guided by several amazing mentors, including Prof. <a href="https://people.cs.uchicago.edu/~haryadi/" target="_blank">Haryadi Gunawi</a> (UChicago), Prof. <a href="https://cs.uchicago.edu/people/kexin-pei/" target="_blank">Kexin Pei</a> (UChicago), Dr. <a href="https://www.microsoft.com/en-us/research/people/sumann/" target="_blank">Suman Nath</a> (Microsoft Research) and Dr. <a href="https://www.microsoft.com/en-us/research/people/madanm/" target="_blank">Madan Musuvathi</a> (Microsoft Research).
 My doctoral studies were supported, in part, by an [Eckhardt Scholarship](https://physicalsciences.uchicago.edu/academics/financial-aid/eckhardt-scholars/).